Reviews for Mary Moody Northen Theatre Performances

 Published on November 21, 2013

 Federico García Lorca's Bodas de Sangre takes places in the stark and arid landscape of the mind.
 The setting is rural Spain, somewhere far out in the countryside, and the characters are peasant families.
 They have no names, with the single exception of Leonardo, the angry and frustrated young farmer who precipitates the tragedy.
-García Lorca identifies the others by role: the intended groom (novio), the bride (novia), the mother, the neighbor, the father of the bride. …
+García Lorca identifies the others by role: the intended groom (novio), the bride (novia), the mother, the neighbor, the father of …

 by Michael Meigs